amogilev/xmx/README.txt

 - for each instance, view values of all fields as JSON or toString;
 - set a new value for any field (primitive values and JSON are accepted);
 - run any method, specifying primitive values or JSON as the arguments.

+By default, the web UI is available at http://localhost:8081, but the port number may be changed in the configuration file

+== Spring MX Web UI Features ==

+An advanced viewer for all Spring contexts and beans is available at http://localhost:8081/smx/.
+It contains an interactive visual graph with all found Spring contexts and beans.
+Please use a mouse right-button clicks to call a context menu, which provides further available actions, like
+- viewing details of the bean definition;
+- viewing details of the bean instance (which allows managing action like changing fields and calling methods);
+- displaying resolved placeholders and properties related to a given context.

 == AOP Advices ==